Horse-G/fall-2016/COMS3101/notes.md

 	std::cout << "Hello World!";
 }
 ```
-Let''s break it down line by line:
+Let's break it down line by line:

 1. two slashes mark a single line comment.
-Any characters contained in such a comment are ignored by the compiler (they don''t affect the behavior of the program).
+Any characters contained in such a comment are ignored by the compiler (they don't affect the behavior of the program).
 They are helpful to make short explanations regarding the code or program - here it is being used as an introductory description.
-2. lines starting with the hash character are known as "preprocessor directives", and that is because they are interpreted before compilation of the program begins. `include` tells the compiler to "include" a file in the compilation, which in this case is the standard C++ header known as `iostream`, where this header allows for the performance of standard input and output operations.
+2. lines starting with the hash character are known as **preprocessor directives**, and that is because they are interpreted before compilation of the program begins. `#include` tells the compiler to "include" a file in the compilation, which in this case is the standard C++ header known as `iostream`, where this header allows for the performance of standard input and output operations.
 3. blank lines are similar to single line comments in that they have no effect on the behavior of the program.
 However, they may allow for increased readability.
 4.